 - Where do our target audience shop for our products and services?

-- Is it easy for target audience to purchase our products and services?
+- Is it easy for our target audience to purchase our products and services?

 Promotion refers to how you promote your products and services.
 There are many different digital marketing channels, such as organic search, paid search, social media, email marketing, and content marketing.